Ride Sourcing in Tasmania

 The provider will be able to let you know if you and your car are eligible to drive using their platform.

 The platform provider will be able to help you with completing all the necessary requirements and can – with your consent - lodge your Ancillary Certificate application on your behalf.
 Steps you need to complete to become a ride-sourcing driver in Tasmania.

 You will not be able to provide any ride-sourcing services until you have received confirmation from the Department of State Growth that your application was successful.

 If you have a question email email@example.com

 A platform provider is an entity that gives access to allow a ride source driver to deliver ride services, via a booking system, to the public.
 However they must meet certain requirements as laid out in the Transport Commission’s exemption.

-The ride-sourcing platform provider Uber currently oversees ride-sourcing drivers in Tasmania.
+The ride-sourcing platform providers currently oversee ride-sourcing drivers in Tasmania.

-The Tasmanian Government welcomes other platform providers, however any platform provider providing such a service musty comply with the exemption.
+The Tasmanian Government welcomes other platform providers, however any platform provider providing such a service must comply with the exemption.

 If you intend to launch a ride-source platform in Tasmania or would like more information about the requirements contact Industry Policy, Department of State Growth on (03) 6166 3464.